xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

 title: Activating Your License
 categories:
   - User manual
-published: true
+published: false
 order: 10
 redirect_from:
   - /general_setup/activating_your_license.html
 ---

-The X-Cart 5 package available for download from the [www.x-cart.com](https://www.x-cart.com/download.html) website is a 30-day feature-complete trial of the X-Cart 5 Business edition.
-This trial package is licensed for evaluation purposes only.
-To use your X-Cart 5 installation for purposes other than evaluation, you need an Enterprise X-Cart 5 license (like Business, Multivendor or Ultimate) which must be activated for your store.
-The feature comparison guide for the different types of Enterprise X-Cart license is [available on our website](https://www.x-cart.com/software-pricing.html).
+To use X-Cart 5, you need a license which must be activated for your store.

-For each X-Cart 5 license you purchase you get a license activation key which you must use to activate your license.
-Paid (non-free) addons for X-Cart 5 are also provided with licenses that require activation.
+Paid (non-free) add-ons for X-Cart 5 are also provided with licenses that require activation.

-{% toc %}
+For each X-Cart 5 license you get a license activation key which you must use to activate your license.

-## Activate an Enterprise X-Cart 5 License (Business / Multivendor / Ultimate)
+This guide shows how to activate licenses for X-Cart core software (X-Cart Enterprise and X-Cart Enterprise Multivendor editions) and for X-Cart add-ons.

-This section explains how to activate a license for X-Cart 5 Business, Multivendor and Ultimate editions.
+## Activate a License for X-Cart Enterprise or X-Cart Enterprise Multivendor

 If you do not yet have an enterprise license but want to purchase one, you can do so straight from the Admin area of an installed X-Cart trial.
 The most evident method is to choose the option to **Purchase a premium license key** in the popup box with the X-Cart trial expiration notice (appears every time you sign in to the Admin area):
 ![license-expiration-popup.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/license-expiration-popup.png)